pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Easy migrate existing API's
   - supports CORS
   - Access control and supports integration with Logic Apps.
+  - Logic Apps:
+    - Logic Apps helps you build, schedule, and automate processes as workflows so you can integrate apps, data, systems, and services across enterprises or organizations.
+    - Build workflows.
-  - Logic Apps: Build workflows.
-Trigger based (If this then that), causes actions to happen.
-Works with templates.
-Can be created in the browser.
+	- Trigger based (If this then that), causes actions to happen.
+	- Works with templates.
+	- Can be created in the browser.
 - Virtual Machines:
   - Virtual Machines which come in many different flavors and types.
   - Microsoft limits you to 10,000 VMs in a single subscription.